FlameFractal/blog/_posts/2016-07-07-prezi-rip-but-in-web.md

 ---
 layout: post
-title: Prezi rip, but in Web, Impress.js
+title: Prezi rip off, but in Web, Impress.js
 ---

 **Came across this project on github which allows you to make Prezi like presentations, but inside the browser.
 It uses CSS3 transformations, and animations.**